SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-10lets-tax-the-brain.markdown

 * * *

-&nbsp;

 ### Procedural effect using [Robin Debreuil](http://blog.debreuil.com/)’s effect generator (updated for phone)

 As you saw in my previous blog post “Breakpoint–Alternate Particle solutions”, Robin came up with an interesting was of generating effects procedurally, meaning that instead of using the class structure and a pool of particles, we simple define a pattern for how particles are generated and then draw them according to that pattern over time.

-The major difference between the two is that using a pool means we have all the effects in memory and they all individually update and draw each frame.&nbsp; By creating them procedurally we just predict where they are going to be and draw them, no memory involved.&nbsp; Sounds fantastic, but there is a draw back, which for the phone was a bit of a problem.&nbsp; All this prediction and calculation is heavy on the CPU, the brain of the box.&nbsp; Depending on the complexity of your effect the drain can be very demanding.
+The major difference between the two is that using a pool means we have all the effects in memory and they all individually update and draw each frame.
+By creating them procedurally we just predict where they are going to be and draw them, no memory involved.
+Sounds fantastic, but there is a draw back, which for the phone was a bit of a problem.
+All this prediction and calculation is heavy on the CPU, the brain of the box.
+Depending on the complexity of your effect the drain can be very demanding.

 that is not to say do not use it, used wisely it can be very good and it gives you a lot more flexibility to produce effects on the fly if you need them.